 At the start, you can earn 60,000 Ultimate Rewards points for spending $4,000 in the first three months.
 Plus, you get a redemption discount of 25% whenever you book your travel plans through the Chase Travel portal.
 The card also has a $95 annual fee.

 For this card, one point is worth 0.0125 cents when redeemed for travel, with double points earned on travel and dining at restaurants worldwide.
 To further your rewards, the Chase Sapphire Preferred Card allows you to transfer your points to travel partners’ loyalty programs.
 (Read more on this below.)

 With the Chase Sapphire Reserve Card, you get 50,000 points if you spend $4,000 in the first three months of opening your card.
 The card also offers three points per dollar spent on travel and restaurants, and one point for all other purchases.
 Plus, you can get a 50% bonus on your redemptions when you use your points to book travel through the Chase Travel portal.
 This ups the rewards rate to between 1.5% and 4.5%.

 The cost of these rewards?
-An annual fee of $450.
+An annual fee of $550.
 While that’s definitely a lot, the savings and benefits that come with the card may be worth it depending on your lifestyle and spending habits.
 In addition to the above savings, the Chase Sapphire Reserve also gets you a $300 annual travel credit that you can use for things like plane tickets or even taxi rides.
-You also receive a complimentary Priority Pass™ Select Membership that allows you to access airport lounges around the world, making this a great card for frequent fliers.
+You’ll now receive Lyft benefits, DashPass through DoorDash and $60 in annual DoorDash credits for the next two years.
+You also still receive a complimentary Priority Pass™ Select Membership that allows you to access airport lounges around the world, making this a great card for frequent fliers.

 Business Cards Included in the Chase Ultimate Rewards Program